nasa-gibs/onearth/src/test/README.md

 **Note that the included `mod_onearth_test_data/twms_endpoint/kmlgen.cgi` has been compiled for use in CentOS 6.
 It may need to be recompiled for other systems.
 For more information, see [OnEarth Endpoint Configuration](doc/config_endpoint.md).**

+**Note that the mrfgen tests involve the downloading and processing of imagery, so they may take a while to complete.**

 ###Additional Test Options
 ####test_mod_onearth.py